aidanschang/Tic-Tac-Toe/README.md

 # tictactoe

 ## Overview
 This tic tac toe game was wrote shortly after I finished my Information Structures with Python course.
-After I understood how the principle of the game works, I spent a little more than an hour to complete and fine-tune the detail.
+It is a simple logical program that doesn't involve any complex data structure but a nested list.
+Therefore, after I understood the logics of how to score the game, I wrote the entire program based out of how I like to play the game.
+With that, I added many details to increase user experience.

 ## User Interaction